-RP I need 5 people to help me (3 bullies 1 victim, 1 advocate)
+RP I need 5 people to help me.
+(3 bullies, 1 victim, 1 advocate)

-Advocate: What if your friends are making fun of a new kid, saying things about how s/he looks or acts.
+Bullies: You are making fun of a younger kid on the playground, saying things about how s/he looks or acts.

-You know this is wrong and makes the new kid feel bad.
+Advocate: These bullies are your friends, but you know this is wrong.
 What could you do?